 I love to make granola!
-A few years ago, I decided to try to make this Cranberry Almond Granola from scratch.
+A few years ago, I decided to try to make Cranberry Almond Granola from scratch.
 The results?
 Fantastic tasting granola!
 I made it from scratch to save money (granola is getting expensive) and to be able to custom make the granola to include some favorite items in the ingredients.
 I’ve been making our own ever since then, and don’t miss store-bought at all.

 Over the past few years I have experimented with several recipes, but I keep coming back to this simple one that I “morph” (by adding a variety of dried fruits) to suit my taste at any given moment.
 I love this granola sprinkled on Greek yogurt for a quick little breakfast treat.
 It is also good as breakfast cereal, swimming in a bowl of milk, or even as a topping for ice cream!